loblab/numexam/README.md

 ## History

+- 0.7 (9/11/2021): Question type and statistics by type; code refactor
 - 0.6 (9/7/2021): Compact footer
 - 0.5 (9/5/2021): Support printer (tested on Windows)
 - 0.4 (9/5/2021): Change template, use 99 for 2-digit number (instead of 100)